ASpellerman/cse321/README.md

 button.
 That will generate a folder that has the code in it with those new angles.
 The game can be accessed by running game/My project.
 It will generate the code into the Test/Test.ino file.
+Additionally, the motortest file just rotates the motor to 180 degrees and 90 degrees, switching every two seconds.